Home > Child Support & Family > Shared Care of a Child

 Who Receives Maintenance Payments?

 If parents share care, the one who has the majority of the care will be the one who is entitled to child maintenance.
-If the shared care is entirely equal, it is the person who is in receipt of child benefits who can apply to the CSA.
+If the shared care is entirely equal, it is the person who is in receipt of child benefits who can apply to the Child Maintenance Service (CMS).
 If both parents make competing applications for child benefit, the person who applied first will take priority.

 Calculating the Rate Reduction